English

 125 years of KHM

-125th Anniversary Celebration (2018)
+125th anniversary celebration (2018)

 The Kunsthistorisches Museum celebrates its 125th anniversary, marking a significant milestone in its history.
 Through special events and exhibitions, it commemorates its enduring legacy as a custodian of art, scholarship, and cultural heritage and looks forward to the next chapter in its journey.